timm/barelogic/README.md

 Is all that too long-winded for you?
 Well how about:

->  Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away. <br>
+> La perfection est atteinte, non pas lorsqu’il n’y a plus rien à ajouter, mais lorsqu’il n’y a plus rien à enlever (Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away). <br>
 ― Antoine de Saint-Exupéry, Airman's Odyssey

 In his book [Empirical Methods for AI](https://www.eecs.harvard.edu/cs286r/courses/spring08/reading6/CohenTutorial.pdf),